1. Two Ways to Live

 I have now read almost all of his books, translated three of them into Finnish, subtitled dozens of his videos, and listened to audio tapes of his talks.
 I have also read over twenty books about him.

-that is impossible.
-K explains why: life is always more than any teachings, and it must be approached with humility and wonder, which cannot
+I do not try to 'live by his teachings', because that is impossible.
+As K explains, life is always more than any teachings and must be approached with humility and wonder, which cannot be explained.

 The Nine Cores of the Teachings